qooxdoo/documentation/6.0/README.md

-Both the compiler and the Qooxdoo framework are evolving, so if you are writing a large application which you may have to maintain for months and years to come, you will probably be better of to install Qooxdoo together with the application code.
+Both the compiler and the Qooxdoo framework are evolving, so if you are writing a large application which you may have to maintain for months and years to come, you will probably be better off to install Qooxdoo together with the application code.

 ```bash